 Wind resistance is an important factor when choosing a product.
 Look for burner covers or burners that are not very exposed for optimal wind resistance.
 Consult online reviews, ours and others, for a consensus on the wind resistance of your narrowed set of grills.
 We wish that we could provide guidance on what makes for a wind-resistant grill.
 However, it is a bit of a mystery.
 Except that the fact that more power equals more wind resistance, there is no clear pattern in our reviews.

 A thermometer is the best additional feature you can opt for.
 It is very convenient to know what temperature the grill is, especially for searing.
 A hanging warming rack is a nice added feature, as well as side tables and hooks in the front for hanging your grilling tools.

 Most portable grills have a backup burner lighting chain system in case the automatic ignite starting mechanism were to go out.
 The idea is that if you go on a long camping excursion and the ignition starter were to go out, and you can't get to a hardware store, you can place a match or stick or piece of paper into the empty coiled end to place an increased amount of distance between your fingers and the burner when lighting.

-There are also some innovative products available on the market today that include a grill/smoker such as the Smoke Hollow Vector Series Smoking Tabletop 3-Burner Gas Grill and models with interchangeable cooking surfaces like the STOK Gridiron 1-Burner and Eureka Gonzo Grill.
+There are also some innovative products available on the market today.
+Check out the infrared only Solaire Everywhere and models with interchangeable cooking surfaces like the STOK Gridiron 1-Burner and Eureka Gonzo Grill.